 Our multidisciplinary Trauma and Psychological Injury Treatment (TPIP) team includes the following:

 The Three Stages of the Trauma and Psychological Injury Program

 Safety and Stabilization

 At the beginning of the program, patients learn about PTSD and trauma responses.
 They develop techniques to regulate intense emotions and hyperarousal.
 Staff work with patients to increase their engagement in activities that provide joy and a sense of accomplishment, and that decrease feelings of isolation.
-In this stage, patients set goals that they want to achieve during their six weeks of treatment.
+In this stage, patients set goals that they want to achieve during their seven weeks of treatment.
 The clinical team works closely with each patient to help them achieve their particular goals.